proton-charge/positron-website/src/pages/index.md

   - section_id: call-to-action
     type: section_cta
     title: Why wait to super charge your development?
-    subtitle: Drop us a line to see how we can do for you!
+    subtitle: Drop us a line to see what we can do for you!
     actions:
       - label: Get in touch
         url: /contact